jmparlett/JET/designdoc.md

 tab

-	how the fuck do you deal withs tabs :( whyyyyyyy. taboff(): calculate tabs to the left of x and return an appropriate offset value (on my system tabs = 5 spaces) "The traditional meaning of TAB is to move the cursor to the next multiple of tab width (8 by the Java spec)."
+	how do you deal with tabs :( whyyyyyyy. taboff(): calculate tabs to the left of x and return an appropriate offset value (on my system tabs = 5 spaces) "The traditional meaning of TAB is to move the cursor to the next multiple of tab width (8 by the Java spec)."
 What?
 	So this means we need a function to calculate tab offset.
 We can do this by faking tabs as space in a func.